Adapting Foundation Vision-Language Models to Medical Diagnosis via Query-Driven Expert Bridging: Experimental Results

 \subsection{Evaluation Tasks and Results}

-To comprehensively assess MedBridge's adaptation capabilities, we conducted three key evaluations: cross-domain adaptation, in-domain adaptation, and cross-dataset zero-shot adaptation.
-In cross-domain adaptation, we directly adapted general-purpose VLMs to medical data for disease diagnosis, simulating the challenging task of transferring knowledge from non-medical to medical domains.
-In in-domain adaptation, we further evaluated how well VLMs, already pre-trained on large-scale medical data (e.g., CheXzero~\cite{tiu2022chexzero}), can adapt to new medical datasets, covering both previously seen and unseen disease scenarios.
-For both cross- and in-domain adaptation settings, we further assessed performance under varying amounts of labeled training data (1\%, 10\%, 50\%, and 100\%) to simulate real-world clinical scenarios with different levels of data availability.
-Finally, cross-dataset zero-shot adaptation simulates a practical low-resource adaptation scenario: after adapting general-purpose VLMs to the medical domain using a public medical dataset, we directly performed zero-shot multi-label classification on a different dataset without further fine-tuning.
-Figure~\ref{fig:exp_types} visually summarizes these evaluation protocols.
-Unless stated otherwise, the reported results of MedBridge are without clinical reports or MoE during adaptation to ensure a fair comparison with baseline methods.
+We conducted three key evaluations shown in~\cref{fig:exp_types} to assess MedBridge's adaptation capabilities: \\ \textbf{(1) Cross-domain adaptation} directly adapted general-purpose VLMs to medical data for diagnosis, simulating the challenging task of transferring knowledge from non-medical to medical domains. \\ \textbf{(2) In-domain adaptation} evaluated how well VLMs that are already pre-trained on large-scale medical data (e.g., CheXzero~\cite{tiu2022chexzero}), can adapt to new medical datasets, covering both previously seen and unseen disease scenarios. \\ \textbf{(3) Zero-shot cross-dataset evaluation} examined a domain generalization adaptation, where we first adapted general-purpose VLMs to the medical domain using a public medical dataset, then directly performed zero-shot multi-label classification on a different dataset without further fine-tuning.